cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 }

-// SnapshotExtensionMeta contains metadata about an external snapshotter. message SnapshotExtensionMeta {
+// SnapshotExtensionMeta contains metadata about an external snapshotter.
+// One module may need multiple snapshotters, so each module may have multiple SnapshotExtensionMeta. message SnapshotExtensionMeta {
   string name   = 1;
-  uint32 format = 2;
+  // format is used within the snapshotter/namespace, not global one for all modules uint32 format = 2;
 }